 We visited Houten on the 2006 Study Tour and found it a pleasure to cycle there.

-Many of the principles established in the design of Houten have since been used in other new developments and existing cities around the Netherlands, including Assen where we base the Study Tours, particularly around the new suburb of Kloosterveen.
-However, other countries seem slow to pick up on what has been achieved.
+While other countries have been slow to pick up on what has been achieved, many of the principles established in the design of Houten have since been used in other new developments and existing cities around the Netherlands.
+This includes Assen where we base our Study Tours, where the new suburb of Kloosterveen has a strong resemblance to other modern Dutch developments (VINEX wijken) which are influenced by Houten.

 This blog is free of charge to read and for most individual usage including reasonable "quoting" of its contents.
 However, neither the text nor the photos on this blog are in the public domain.
 To find out more, please read our copyright and licensing information.